-The only entrance/exit available for use during the regular school day and for Extended Care Program purposes is the HPS/Globe Entrance.
-This entrance/exit is also referred to as the "Security Entrance" or the "HPS Entrance."
-It becomes a breach of security for a student or staff member to open an exterior door for anyone during regular school hours or for Extended Care purposes.
-If a person, known or unknown, is trying to gain access to the building from the outside, students and staff should immediately notify the security officer on duty of the situation.
+The only entrance/exit available for use during the regular school day is the HPS Main Entrance.
+This entrance/exit is also referred to as the "Security Entrance" or the "Globe Entrance."
+It becomes a breach of security for a student or staff member to open an exterior door for anyone during regular school hours.
+If a person, known or unknown, is trying to gain access to the building from the outside, students and staff should immediately notify the security officer on duty or a school administrator of the situation.
 Students should never engage in conversation with someone they do not recognize.
 Students founds in violation will be disciplined accordingly.
+The only exception to this policy applies for the after school Extended Care Program.
+Students will exit using the East Wing Doors.